Argentina President Announces New Debt Deal With IMF - UrduPoint

 "We had an unpayable debt that left us without present or future, and now we have a reasonable deal that will allow us to grow (the economy) and fulfill our obligations throughout our growth," said Fernandez.

-"This understanding plans to sustain the economic recovery that has already begun.
+"This understanding plans to sustain the economic recovery that has already begun."
+The country remains mired in an economic crisis, though, with inflation at 50 percent and poverty over 40 percent.

-" Fernandez said the deal crucially would not force the government to reduce public spending and would allow it to increase investment in public works.
+- 'No adjustment' - Fernandez said the deal crucially would not force Argentina's government to reduce public spending and would allow it to increase investment in public works.

 Under the new deal, Argentina has committed to progressively reducing its fiscal deficit from three percent in 2021 to just 0.9 percent in 2024, Economy Minister Martin Guzman said.